 Computer Science is about helping people do their work efficiently and effectively by analysing needs and constructing appropriate solutions.
+It provides a step beyond programming, and is about knowing how to design systems that are fast, usable, reliable, secure, scalable and make a positive impact on society and our environment.
 Computer Science students learn techniques to tackle these challenges for applications as diverse as monitoring the condition of patients in hospitals to designing educational games for smart phones.

 Why study Computer Science at UC?

-UC is known internationally for its involvement in Computer Science education.
+UC is acknowledged as a leader in Computer Science education in New Zealand.
 It is the home of the award-winning Computer Science Unplugged project, and the internationally recognised Intelligent Computer Tutoring group.
 Several members of staff have awards for their work as computer science educators.

 Our first-year courses do not assume any significant computing experience beyond basic desktop skills, but if you have the new NCEA achievement standards in programming and computer science (or IB/Cambridge equivalent), this provides an advantage.